MicrosoftDocs/customer-insights/ci-docs/dsr-rights-requests.md

 Customer Insights offers the following in-product experiences to delete personal data for a specific customer or user:

 - **Manage delete requests for customer data**: Customer data in Customer Insights is ingested from original data sources external to Customer Insights.
 Perform GDPR delete requests in the original data source first.
 - **Manage delete requests for Customer Insights user data**: Data for users is created by Customer Insights.
-All GDPR delete requests must be performed in Customer Insights.
+Perform all GDPR delete requests in Customer Insights.

 #### Manage requests to delete customer data

 As a Customer Insights admin, remove Customer Insights customer data that was deleted in the data source.
 Verify the GDPR delete requests were performed in the original data source.

 1. Sign in to Dynamics 365 Customer Insights.

 1. Go to **Data** > **Data sources**.

 1. For each data source in the list that contains deleted customer data:
    1. Select the data source and then select **Refresh**.
    1. Check the status of the data source under **Status**.
 A check mark means the refresh was successful.
 A warning triangle means something went wrong.
 If a warning triangle is displayed, contact D365CI@microsoft.com.